 In connection with our audit of the financial statements, our responsibility is to read the Management's review and, in doing so, consider whether the Management's review is materially inconsistent with the financial statements or our knowledge obtained during the audit, or otherwise appears to be materially misstated.

-Moreover, it is our responsibility to consider whether the Management's review provides the information required under the International Financial Reporting Standards as adopted by the EU and additional requirements in accordance with the Danish Financial Statements Act.
+Moreover, it is our responsibility to consider whether the Management's review provides the information required under the Danish Financial Statements Act.